othercodes/laravel-domain-driven/README.md

 Each context is divided into **modules**, with each module representing an aggregate root.
 An aggregate root is a group of related information and behaviors that work together as a single unit.
 For example:

-* **User** 👤: Contains all information and logic related to users, such as authentication, profile, and roles.
+* 👤 **User**: Contains all information and logic related to users, such as authentication, profile, and roles.
-* **Order** 🛒: Manages the order details, status, and so on.
+* 🛒 **Order**: Manages the order details, status, and so on.
-* **Invoice** 💳: Represents the invoicing process, including item details, totals, and payment status.
+* 💳 **Invoice**: Represents the invoicing process, including item details, totals, and payment status.

 ```
 app